EmDe99/currencyConvSite/README.md

 Users should be able to:

-- Choose between several different currencys
+- Choose between several different currencys.
-- Input their desired amount
+- Input their desired amount.
-- See the amount they would get in the converted currency
+- See the amount they would get in the converted currency.
+- Clearly see what country the currency is from.

 ### Built with

+- HTML, CSS
 - JavaScript
+- Node.js
 - localStorage (Web API)
-- Node.js
 - Azure

 ### What I learned

 - I learned how to build a web application from scratch using back-end technologies like Node.js and further improved my knowledge in JavaScript.

-- I learned how to use Node.js and deployment to Azure.
+- I learned how to use Node.js and deploy it to Azure.

+- I learned how to set up a RESTful API and fetch data dynamically from it when changes occur on the website.

 - I further enchanced my knowledge on how to read and parse data from a JSON file and store it locally for a set amount of time.

+- Next step is to learn a framework (React, AngularJS etc).